0cjs/sedoc/app/Cloud/aws/ec2.md

 comparing types, it has limited information and no pricing.
 (Get pricing from the [on demand] page.

+cloudprice.net's [Amazon EC2 Instances Comparison][cp-ec2] looks to be
+quite good, though I've not used it much yet.

 [EC2Instances.github.io][ec2info-new] contains a database of EC2 instance type information parameters (CPU, storage, cost, etc.) scraped from various Amazon pages.
 (The old `ec2instances.info` is now dead, though the